pavlo-skobnikov/.tmux/README.md

 for details.

-> NOTE: I'm using [Stow](https://www.gnu.org/software/stow/), which is why the file structure might look a bit weird.
+> NOTE: I'm using [Stow](https://www.gnu.org/software/stow/), which is why the file structure might look a bit funky.